rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

 </section>
 ```

-An expansion is engraved by Verovio by passing the `xml:id` of its expansion element as an option to the toolkit, e.g. `--expand expansion-default` for the command-line or `expand: 'expansion-default'` for Javascript/Python options, which looks like this:
+An expanded version can be engraved by Verovio by triggering its expansion by passing to the toolkit the option `--expand-always` for the command-line, or `expandAlways: true` for Javascript/Pythonl, which looks like this:

 {% include music-notation-only example="expansion-001-default" %}